 The Calshot is where annnual club BBQ evening is held with unbeatable view of sunset and marine traffic going in and out out of Port Southampton.

-A glorious autum day with fantastic rock and wave scapes to explore.
+A glorious autumn day with fantastic rock and wave scapes to explore.
 We didn't collect long mileages but repeatedly swept the entire coastline rocks and caves, packed with numerous simulated and simultaneous rescue scenarios, all thanks to our dedicated leaders and conscious crew!

 An early morning launch from Lepe to the Fort with two groups.